 Now I haven’t yet been to The Fat Duck, but judging by Simon’s description and Exhibit A – said menu – it sounded like a magical journey into another world, where Alice in Wonderland meets your very own childhood memories and you lose touch with reality for the day.
 Whereas Dinner, after all, is just a restaurant, albeit by reputation one of the best restaurants in Knightsbridge.

-[Note: this review of Dinner restaurant in Knightsbridge was just published in 2016 and so some of the details might now be out of date]
+[Note: this review of Dinner restaurant in Knightsbridge was published a few years ago and so some of the details might need updating]

 Dinner restaurant menu